Use this SleepFoundation.org link for the most current discount on Brooklyn Bedding mattresses

 The stretch knit cover ensures sleepers feel the benefits of the foam construction.
 A comfort layer of gel memory foam has an open-cell structure for better airflow.
 This layer conforms to the shape of the body and relieves pressure points.
 This is beneficial for RV owners with active lifestyles.
 The high-density polyfoam base improves the durability of the mattress, another essential consideration for RV owners.

 The firmness of the Brooklyn Bedding Wanderlust depends on the height of the mattress.
-The six-inch profile has a firm (7-8) rating, which is best for side sleepers who weigh more than 230 pounds.
-The eight- and ten-inch profiles are considered medium firm (6).
+The six-inch profile has a firm (8) rating, which is best for side sleepers who weigh more than 230 pounds.
+The eight-inch profile has a firm (7) rating while the ten-inch profile is considered medium firm (6).
 This firmness is better for those who weigh between 130 and 230 pounds, and back and stomach sleepers who weigh less than 130 pounds.

 The Wanderlust mattress lacks edge support, which is to be expected for an all-foam mattress.
 That being said, couples who prioritize motion isolation will appreciate that the foam construction absorbs movements and prevents sleep disturbances.